vrk-kpa/opendata/README.rst

 Compatibility: Requires CKAN version 2.1 or later

 TODO:

-* Link to the reports (including Broken Links) from the main nav
-* Mark brokenness on the dataset
+* Show brokenness on the package page (not just the resources)
+* Prettify the html bits
+* Add brokenness to search facets using IFacet

 Operation
 ---------